Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 ```

-The manifest reference its source code and describe its signature:
+The manifest reference its source code and describes its signature:

 #### manifest.json